 As you finish up this devotional, browse back through all of it… Write a note to God explaining the most significant points in the journey and the most valuable lessons learned.

-The journal is over but the journey is not.
+The journal is over, but the journey is not.

-Continue to commit to prayer for you “My 5.”
-If (or better yet “when”) you see someone trust Christ as their savior, rejoice and replace that name with a new name!
+Continue to commit to prayer for your “My 5.”
+If (or better yet when) you see someone trust Christ as their savior, rejoice, and replace that name with a new name!